 Continue adding effects that support your Ki, such as increased Ki Recovery Speed and reduced Ki Consumption.
 Include defensive effects like boosted Toughness, Defense, and reduced Damage Taken, all of which are essential for staying in the fight.

-For armor, equip at least four pieces of the Brave Demon Hunter Set, as it provides enhanced Attack and Defense when Cestuses are equipped, making it particularly well suited for this build.
+For armor, equip the Brave Demon Hunter Set, as it provides beneficial effects such as a significant increase to Martial Art Damage, reduced Ki Consumption, and an Attack Bonus, making it particularly well suited for this build.
 This set is generally obtained later in the game, so players should focus on other armor options during the early game.

 | Common Special Effects | |